 UCRA received funding from the Environmental Protection Agency (EPA) Nonpoint Source Pollution (NPS) program in 2017 for a chloride monitoring study on the Upper Colorado river below E.V.
 Spence.
 Chloride and Total Dissolved Solids (TDS) concentration levels were detected in routine monitoring and had escalated since 2009.
-UCRA's goal has been to identify the source of the increasing chloride and TDS concentrations through groundwater investigations and if necessary, to implement one of the control actions in the revised TMDL I-Plan.
+UCRA's goal was to identify the source of the increasing chloride and TDS concentrations through groundwater investigations and if necessary, to implement one of the control actions in the revised TMDL I-Plan.

-The project is managed by the Texas Commission on Environmental Quality (TCEQ) NPS program and funded by EPA.
+The project was managed by the Texas Commission on Environmental Quality (TCEQ) NPS program and funded by EPA.